DragonL57/Thursday/README.md

 ### Why does it has so many seperate tools?

 Because I think it does way better when there is one tool for one thing and it can just choose instead of one tool doing multiple things.

-## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

----

-**Disclaimer:** This is a personal project and is provided as-is.
-Use at your own risk.